| The International Center

 R-Mariposa; Bill Thomas, R-Bakersfield; Cal Dooley, D-Fresno; and

 Democratic Sen. Dianne Feinstein.
+Project officials will

 submit additional requests for federal funding and are working on